emafree/f2-commander/docs/features.md

    - [ ] File Info panel
    - [x] Drop to shell (command line) temporarily
    - [ ] "Modern" and "Retro" color themes, ability to customize colors.
+   - [ ] Mouse click on an empty space below the file list to switch to that panel.
+   - [ ] Welcome screen on the first launch (select theme and keybindgins).
+   - [ ] Receive dragged and dropped files

  - Configuration